-'''

-The walls of a room, or an open door.
+- and The walls of a room, or an open door.
 Or a grave (1).

-- and |

 The floor of a room, ice, or a doorless doorway.

-A corridor, or iron bars, or a tree, or possibly a kitchen sink (if your dungeon has

-sinks), or a drawbridge.
+A corridor, or iron bars, or a tree, or possibly a kitchen sink (if your dungeon has sinks), or a drawbridge.

 Stairs down: a way to the next level.

-Stairs up: a way to the previous level.
+< Stairs up: a way to the previous level.

-A closed door, or a spellbook containing a spell you may be able to learn.
++ A closed door, or a spellbook containing a spell you may be able to learn.

-Your character or a human.
+Q Your character or a human.

-0

-A pile of gold.
+\$ A pile of gold.

-$

-A trap (once you have detected it).
+^ A trap (once you have detected it).

-)

-A weapon.
+) A weapon.

-A suit or piece of armor.
+Γ A suit or piece of armor.

-%

-Something edible (not necessarily healthy).
+% Something edible (not necessarily healthy).

 ?
 A scroll.

-A wand.
+/ A wand.

-A ring.
+= A ring.

+!
 A potion.

-A useful item (pick-axe, key, lamp ...).
+(A useful item (pick-axe, key, lamp).

-An amulet or a spider web.
+н An amulet or a spider web.

 A gem or rock (possibly valuable, possibly worthless).

-A boulder or statue.
+• A boulder or statue.

-0

-An iron ball.
+0 An iron ball.

 An altar, or an iron chain.

-A fountain.
+{ A fountain.

-}

-A pool of water or moat or a pool of lava.
+} A pool of water or moat or a pool of lava.

-An opulent throne.
+\ An opulent throne.

-a-zA-Z & other symbols Letters and certain other symbols represent the various inhabitants of the

-Mazes of Menace.
+a-zA-Z & other s symbols Letters and certain other symbols represent the various inhabitants of the Mazes of Menace.
 Watch out, they can be nasty and vicious.
-Sometimes, however,

-they can be helpful.
+Sometimes, however, they can be helpful.

-'''
+I This marks the last known location of an invisible or otherwise unseen monster.
+Note that the monster could have moved.
+The 'F' and 'm' commands may be useful here.